Ailrk-sArchives/promise-by-need/README.md

 // `now state is true`
 ```

 There are many lazily evaluated promise libraries on github, and there implementation are all very similar.
-This library is just one of them but combined some features I feel useful together.
+This library is just one of them but combined some features I feel useful.